ttedeschi/dask-labextension/README.md

 [dask configuration system](http://docs.dask.org/en/latest/configuration.html#configuration),
 typically a `.yml` file on disk.

-You can specify the list of clusters you want to show as following:
+You can specify the list of clusters you want to use with the `factories` field in the `labextension.yaml` file, as following:

 ```yaml
 labextension: